If your laptop has a weak built-in WiFi card, a WiFi antenna booster can help it get better reception.

 They can also upgrade a laptop’s WiFi protocols that have been introduced in recent years.

-Below is our picks of best USB WiFi adapters that can boost a WiFi signal for a laptop along with reviews, speed test, and compatibility.
+Below are our picks of the best USB WiFi adapters that can boost a WiFi signal for a laptop, along with reviews, speed tests, and compatibility.

-As always, be sure to read the reviews on Amazon, here, or forums to be sure a unit is the right fit for you.
+As always, be sure to read the reviews on Amazon, here, or on forums to be sure a unit is a right fit for you.

 *This post contains affiliate links.